Droppers/AnimatedBottomBar/README.md

 ```

 ### Intercepting tabs
-Could be useful for example restricting access to a premium area.
+This could be useful for example restricting access to a premium area.
 You can use a callback or a more detailed listener:
 ```kotlin
 bottom_bar.onTabIntercepted = {
     if (newTab.id == R.id.tab_pro_feature && !hasProVersion) {